k98kurz/tapescript/language_spec.md

 While style of human-readable source scripts is not enforced, the following are
 encouraged:

-- Each statement invoking an op should be on its own line.
+- Each statement invoking an op should be on its own line except when a few such statements are logically connected and result in one or zero values, e.g. two `PUSH` ops followed by `ADD_INTS d2` or an op followed by `VERIFY`.
 - The bodies of functions and conditional clauses should be indented.
 I recommend 4 spaces per indentation level.
 - The opening bracket of a function should be at the end of the line starting